 This is one of those dishes some Westerners might have a harder time with: Raw pork belly gets massaged and then marinated for approximately three weeks in a wet mash of cold steamed rice mixed with garlic, vinegar, salt, sugar, and water.
 After the fermentation is complete, the pork is removed and roasted until fully cooked, then charred in a wok with dark soy, ginger, garlic, onion, bell pepper, and mushrooms.
 This helps the fat crisp up, while the meat remains tender.

 The idea of leaving meat to deliberately cultivate bacteria might seem iffy, but muu som, even more than the fermented sausage sai oua, is an example of how spectacular fermented meat can be.
 The sheer umami joy of cured pork fat is compounded by the process of fermentation, while the flavors of herbs and dark soy, combined with the mushrooms, emphasize the meatiness of the dish.
-When eaten with the sticky rice, makrut lime, fried shallots, and dried chili that are served alongside, it is as life-affirming as any food can be.
+When eaten with the sticky rice, makrut lime, fried shallots, and dried chile that are served alongside, it is as life-affirming as any food can be.
 Westerners sometimes balk at the idea of eating without utensils, but muu som is the kind of dish where you’ll find yourself using every available grain of sticky rice to sop up the rivulets of fermented pork fat slicking the surface of the plate.

 Paa Tod (Crispy Catfish)

 Laos may not have a coastline, but it’s got plenty of bountiful rivers (including the muddy Mekong), and catfish is a common catch.
 Though it can be prepared in a variety of ways, and is often steamed and put in stews, for this particular presentation the catfish fillets are mixed with rice flour and fried until crispy.
-A dressing made of fish sauce, chilies, palm sugar, garlic, and a hefty dose of lime juice makes this dish bright to the point of incandescence.
+A dressing made of fish sauce, chiles, palm sugar, garlic, and a hefty dose of lime juice makes this dish bright to the point of incandescence.
 Sliced red onion and yellow mango are other common additions, and toppings often include sliced mint leaves and toasted cashews.
 At Thip Khao, Luangrath also likes to add diced firm avocado; it’s not traditional, but the creaminess helps to offset the acidity of the dressing, while complementing the crispy batter of the fish.